Health insurance

 Public health insurance is used to pay for the health care of the insured.
 It is compulsory for all citizens of the Czech Republic from birth until death.
 This does not mean that everyone pays for it out of their own pocket.
 The state pays for a large part of the population.
 The amount of health insurance is determined on the basis of the minimum assessment base(minimum wage) or the average wage of the national economy.
 Different groups therefore pay different amounts.
 It depends on whether you are an employee, self-employed or have no taxable income.

-Who has to pay social security and health insurance
+Who has to pay social and health

 Health insurance

-As we have already said, everyone has to pay health insurance.
+As we have already written, everyone has to pay health insurance.
 However, not everyone pays it directly.
 The state pays for some groups of people.
 These include dependent children, pensioners, women on maternity leave, people on parental leave, recipients of parental allowance, people registered with the Labour Office as jobseekers, people receiving material hardship benefits, people dependent on and caring for another person from the second degree of dependence onwards, people of pensionable age without a retirement pension, and people caring for children all day.

 These people therefore do not have to deal with health insurance.
 Neither do employees for whom their employer pays health insurance.
 Those who then pay health insurance for themselves are the self-employed and people without a job who are not registered with the employment office.
 They therefore have to deal with health insurance themselves and keep track of whether they have paid health insurance.